mendix/docs/content/refguide/synchronize-to-device.md

 **Synchronize to device** activity will remove it from the offline database, if found.
 * Autocommited and new objects get skipped.
 * Synchronizing files is not allowed.
-* It will only synchronize objects in a microflow that is called from a nanoflow, not from an event microflow.
+* It will only synchronize objects in a microflow that are called from a nanoflow, not from an event microflow.

 ## 6 Remarks